classilla/cryanc/carl.md

   or
   **-i**).
 * **-2**
   Maximally negotiate TLS 1.2 instead of TLS 1.3.
 This is primarily for analysing handshake failures; under typical circumstances requiring this option to access a site should be considered a bug.
+* **-3**
+  Conversely, do not allow fallbacks to a TLS 1.2 context if negotiating a TLS 1.3 context fails.
+By default **carl** will retry such connections to account for those hosts that genuinely support TLS 1.2 but not any of the ciphers that TLS 1.2 and TLS 1.3 would have in common.
+These sites are getting fewer and fewer, and thus this option may become the default in future versions.
 * **-p**
   Enables proxy mode (see
   **PROXY**